What is the EJ4Climate Grant Program?

 In compliance with the theme, projects will be implemented in overburdened communities in urban areas.
 The community-driven strategies will integrate empowerment as the main principle to support and enable communities and individuals to gain more influence and implement long-lasting solutions to strengthen resilience to extreme weather events and reduce the current disproportionate and adverse health, economic and social impacts.

 Community Response to the EJ4Climate Grant Program

 The second cycle of the EJ4Climate Grant Program concluded with the selection of 14 grant recipients representing a range of communities in Canada, Mexico, and the United States.
 The 2022 cycle, which received over 330 compelling proposals, acts as a strong indicator of the value of programs that support communities with environmental justice concerns in their efforts to foster climate resilience.

 Learn more about previous EJ4Climate grant recipients and their projects.

 “Even though there is no internationally accepted definition, environmental justice broadly covers fair and inclusive engagements of all in the development, implementation and enforcement of environmental legislation.
 It, therefore, refers directly to access to environment-related goods, such as clean water and energy or safe urban areas, or to protection from negative environmental pressures, like air and water pollution or deforestation (distributional justice).
 It also translates into equal access to the decision-making process of environmental policies (procedural justice).
 Finally, it has been argued that environmental justice should also achieve a healthy environment for all (substantive justice).”1

-Environmental Justice can also be defined as “the fair treatment and meaningful involvement of all people with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.”2
+Environmental Justice can also be understood as “the fair treatment and meaningful involvement of all people with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.”2

-See also California’s definition of “climate vulnerability” developed for its Integrated Climate Adaptation and Resiliency Program.5
+See also California’s definition of “climate vulnerability” developed for its Integrated Climate Adaptation and Resiliency Program.6

 What We’re Looking For